David Detweiller, DVM

 Veterinary Degree: Doctor of Veterinary Medicine Veterinary School: University of Minnesota Internship: East Bay Veterinary Specialists, Walnut Creek, California Medical Special Interests: Emergency Medicine

-Dr. Jeff Freeman is a general practitioner having been with Berkeley Dog and Cat since 2005.
+Dr. Jeffrey Freeman is a general practitioner having been with Berkeley Dog and Cat since 2005.
 Originally from the New York area, he now calls the bay area home.
 He enjoys meeting new clients and their pets as well as attending to his current client’s needs.
 Most of his free time is spent attending to his cat Sparky’s endless demands for attention.
 As time allows he enjoys visiting the beach, going for hikes, kayaking and travel.

 Undergraduate Degree: UC Berkeley Veterinary Degree: Doctor of Veterinary Medicine Veterinary School: Ross University, St. Kitts, West Indies Special Certification: Certified Canine Rehabilitation Practitioner (University of Tennessee) Medical Special Interests: General Practice, Dentistry, Canine physical therapy